-Hamilton is home to the Workers Arts and Heritage Centre, 51 Stuart Street (off Bay St) They run regular exhibits and special culture events throughout the year.
-There are often opportunities to volunteer in setting up exhibits etc.
+Hamilton is home to The Workers Arts and Heritage Centre, 51 Stuart Street

+They run regular exhibits and special culture events throughout the year.
+There are often opportunities to volunteer in setting up exhibits etc. You should plan a visit ©